 - Product Protection: Consider the product.
 It may require additional protection from UV rays, or the packaging must provide an air-tight seal.
 It’s these essential considerations that maintain integrity and improve the shelf life of pharmaceutical products.

 - Cost Considerations: Essential to the cost-effective shipping of pharmaceutical goods.
 The lighter a package, the less it costs to transport.
-Polyethylene and polypropylene are examples of plastics that are highly cost-efficient to manufacture.
+Polyethene and polypropylene are examples of plastics that are highly cost-efficient to manufacture.

 Emerging Trends in Bottle Closure Design